-Posse Comitatus is an ongoing collaboration with Chelsea Knight.
+Posse Comitatus is a multi-part project that I made in collaboration with Chelsea Knight.
 We set out to investigate the militia movement, a grassroots network of autonomous paramilitary groups that arose in the United States the mid-1990s, and made contact with a militia group in Upstate New York.
 In the spring of 2012, the group allowed us to film their training exercises at a rural location and to visit their leader’s suburban home, where they demonstrated various firing positions and formations.

 In the summer and fall of 2012, we worked with Cecil Slaughter, a choreographer in St. Louis, to create a dance performance based on our militia footage.
 We filmed two versions of the dance performance: one in a forest, and another on stage with lights, music and a video projection at the Mertz Dance Studio at Washington University.

 In June 2013, we worked with Valerie Oberleithner, an Austrian choreographer, and two dancers, Lautaro Prado and Emilie Combet, to develop a second part of the project in which we focused on rehearsal itself as a performative activity.
 We staged a series of ten public rehearsals for an exhibition called "The Real Thing?" curated by Antonia Alampi and Jason Waite as part of "Nouvelles Vagues," a meta-exhibition at the Palais de Tokyo in Paris.
 The rehersals were staged on a platform in front of projections of video of militita training exercises.
 The idea was to continually rehearse without ever finishing or finalizing a "dance piece."
 We were thinking of the rehearsal process, like the militia training exercises depicted in the video projected behind the dancers, as pre-performance.